mimersql/MimerPy/doc/mimerpy.rst

 The MimerPy connection pool is an extension to `PEP 249`_.

 Since opening database connections are quite expensive, it is good practice to not open and close them for each call.
 A common technique for this is to use a pool of connections.
 By using a pool, instead of being actually closed, a connection is returned to the pool, and remains open and ready for someone else to use.
 For standalone applications, you can simply create a common pool, and each method that uses the database simply gets a connection from the pool.
 This is particularly important for web applications, since if each request would have to create a new connection every time, it would be very expensive.
-You can simply store a connection pool in the web applications environment, and each request can get a connection from the pool to work with.
+You can simply store it in the web application's environment, and each request can get a connection from the pool to work with.

 Besides improved performance, connection pooling also makes it possible to handle a lot of requests with a limited amount of connections.